-Many homebuilders and contractors require a valid CSCS card proving that workers have met the required certifications and training for the type of work they perform.
+Many home builders and contractors require a valid CSCS card proving that workers have met the required certifications and training for the type of work they perform.
 CSCS is a not-for-profit limited company consisting of unions and employer organisations representing the construction industry.
 The CSCS card certifies that construction workers have the required qualifications specific to the job they perform.
 The scheme provides a database of certified construction workers who have achieved the recognised industries related qualification.
-The changes to the CRO (Construction Related Occupation) card begins on 1st October 2015, paving the way for its withdrawal by 2017.
+The CRO (Construction Related Occupation) card changes begin on 1st October 2015, paving the way for its withdrawal by 2017.

 Training Required for the Following Task by the CSCS:

 - Tractor/Dozer Operation, Mobile Crane Operation, Crawler Crane Operation, Articulated Dumper Operation, Site Dumper Operation

 - 180 or 360 Degree Excavator Operation